tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/custom_settings.rst

 The latter choice permits complex guidance algorithms to be implemented, in which (for instance) the algorithm for the control surface deflection, thrust magnitude and body-fixed thrust direction (thrust vector control) are calculated in a coupled manner.

-For most environment models, the custom model can be fully defined by a standalone function , and can be fully defined by a free function (which may of course call other functions from tudat, other packages or your own code
+For most environment models, the custom model can be fully defined by a standalone function , and can be fully defined by a free function (which may of course call other functions from tudat, other packages or your own code.
+A custom function will, in numerous cases, have to depend on properties of bodies (states, altitude, density, etc.).
+How to access such properties of the environment *during* the propagation is described on the page on :ref:`environment_during_propagation`.

 Custom model, free function
 ===========================